top of page

 Low long-term engagement:

-Without feedback loops or social elements, users tend to drop off easily
+Without feedback loops or social elements, users tend to drop off easily.

 Limitations of traditional SEL tools